ln2t/cvrmap/README.md

 In this example, the taskname BIDS entity is `gas`.
 If yours differs, that's not a problem and you'll be able to run CVRmap provided you add the option `--taskname your_task_name` when launching the software.

-Note that the `sub-01/func/sub-01_task-gas_physio.json` file must containt a `SamplingFrequency` field as well as a `co2` field to specify the units of measurement of CO2 levels.
+Note that the `sub-01/func/sub-01_task-gas_physio.json` file must contain a `SamplingFrequency` field as well as a `co2` field to specify the units of measurement of CO2 levels.
 An example of `sub-01/func/sub-01_task-gas_physio.json` would be:

 ```
 {